 Hydroelectric projects are not popular with environmentalists.
 It is questionable whether any new large dams will ever be built in the United States.
-The basic objection is that the existence of the new reservoir will destroy irreplaceable pristine areas inundated.
+The basic objection is that the existence of the new reservoir would destroy irreplaceable pristine areas inundated.
 This is coupled with downstream safety concerns that the dam could be breached by an earthquake.
 Although there is no solution, there is considerable concern that some dams have been located on tectonic fault lines.
-Variations of these arguments are also used against new small dams.
+Variations of these arguments are also used against new small dams, which do not create flooding risks.